 “Go faster.
 Wheeeeeeeeeeeee!” shouted the snot, as he always did.

-“Come on, Toe,” said Toggler, “it ain’t much further.
-You can bring Hafdi along too.”
+“Come on, Toe,” said Toggler, “’tain’t much further.
+You can bring Hafdi along too if you like.”

 Hafdi’s pained expression vanished to be replaced by a grin.
-“You [i]is[/i] talking to my toe!”
+“You is talking to my toe!”

-Hefting the pole, and once again nearly tipping Doodo the snot over (he never learned), they set off for the final stretch …
+Hefting the pole, and once again nearly tipping out Doodo the snot (he never learned), they set off for the final stretch.

-… passing by the camp’s outermost sewed-skin tents.
-There a bunch of Poglin Fangface’s goblins were gathered around a trestle table they had dragged from a woodsman’s hut nearby.
+There, a bunch of Big Boss Poglin Fangface’s goblins were gathered around a trestle table they had dragged from an abandoned woodsman’s hut nearby.
 Upon the table lay a murderous looking five-barreled pistol.